Gemeni123/hot_air_balloon_sim_nmea/README.md

 Currently using swedish keyboard ä and - to increase and decrease vertical speed

-Tested with python Python 3.13.2
+Tested with  Python 3.13.2

 Download and install python
-Download the files
+Download the files balloon_sim.py and winds.txt

 run pip install pandas keyboard pyserial